cotes2020/jekyll-theme-chirpy/_posts/01AWS/Security/SecurityTools.md

 - a <font color=red> threat detection service </font>
 - Designed to <font color=red> actively protect </font> the environment from threats.
 - <font color=red> monitors environment, and identify malicious/unauthorized activity </font> in AWS account and workloads
-  - such as <font color=blue> unusual API calls or potentially unauthorized deployments </font> that indicate a possible account compromise.
+  - such as <font color=LightSlateBlue> unusual API calls or potentially unauthorized deployments </font> that indicate a possible account compromise.
-  - detects <font color=blue> potentially compromised instances or reconnaissance </font> by attackers.
+  - detects <font color=LightSlateBlue> potentially compromised instances or reconnaissance </font> by attackers.
   - continuously monitor and <font color=red> protect AWS accounts and workloads </font>
   - can <font color=red> identify malicious or unauthorized activities </font> in AWS accounts
 - Use <font color=red> threat intelligence </font> feeds to detect threats to the environment.